 Columns 6-10 Small Group Market Include: All policies issued in the small group market (including fully insured State and local government policies).
 Columns 11-15 Large Group Market Include: All policies issued in the large group market (including the Federal Employees Health Benefit Program and fully insured State and local government policies).
 Columns 16-24 Mini-Med Plans Include: All policies that have a total annual limit of \$250,000 or less for individual, small group, and large group markets, in their respective columns.
 Columns 25-34 Expatriate Plans (GT Template only.
 12/31 column only) Include: All group policies written in the United States that provide coverage for employees working outside their country of citizenship; working outside of their country of citizenship and outside the employer's country of domicile; or non-U.S. citizens working in their home country.
 These policies are to be reported on a nationwide, aggregated basis, separately for the small group and the large group markets, as of 12/31 on the GT template only.
-Columns 35-39 Student Health Plans (GT template only) Columns 35-39 Include: Student Health Plans (GT template only) All health insurance policies issued to students and their dependents pursuant to a written agreement between the issuer and the institution of higher education, as defined by 45 CFR §147.145.
-All health insurance policies issued to students and their dependents pursuant to a written agreement between the issuer and the institution of higher education, as Include: All health insurance policies issued to students and their dependents pursuant to a written agreement between the issuer and the institution of higher education, as defined by 45 CFR §147.145.
+Columns 35-39 Student Health Plans (GT template only) Include: All health insurance policies issued to students and their dependents pursuant to a written agreement between the issuer and the institution of higher education, as defined by 45 CFR §147.145.
+Exclude: Exclude: Column 40 defined by 45 CFR §147.145.
 Policies reported in other columns.
-Also exclude amounts paid to a provider for services that do not represent reimbursement for covered services provided to an Include: Exclude: All health insurance policies issued to students and their dependents pursuant to a written agreement between the issuer and the institution of higher education, as defined by 45 CFR §147.145.
+Also exclude amounts paid to a provider for services that do not represent reimbursement for covered services provided to an defined by 45 CFR §147.145.
 Policies reported in other columns.
 Also exclude amounts paid to a provider for services that do not represent reimbursement for covered services provided to an enrollee and are directly covered by a student administrative health fee.